jvmguerra/Messenger-App/README.md

 * Clear distinction between different users in chat using colors and initial letters association
 * TSLint Enabled

+## Documentation

+The documentation of this project, as well as a code snippet of every component, can be found inside the folder `documentation/`.
+You can simply open `index.html` on your browser and look through :)

 ## Development server

 Before running, make sure you have NodeJS installed and you run `npm install` inside the project's directory.